Andy Gray (footballer, born 1955): International career

 Gray's Player of the Year accolades in England were surprisingly not enough to convince Scotland manager Ally MacLeod to select him for the 1978 World Cup squad.
 Gray won 20 caps for Scotland, scoring 7 goals for his country.
 He also won four caps at Under-23 level and played at schoolboy level.
 The 20 year-old's full international debut came on 17 December 1975 in a 1–1 draw with Romania.
 He was not selected for any of Scotland's World Cup squads during his playing days.
 His final senior appearance for Scotland came on 28 May 1985 in a 1–0 win over Iceland in a 1986 World Cup qualifier.
 This had been his first cap for two years, despite him scoring twice in his penultimate appearance for the national side on 19 June 1983 in a 2–0 friendly win over Canada, and him excelling on the club level for Everton after his transfer to the Merseyside club later in 1983.

 Coaching

 After retiring as a player, Gray entered coaching as an assistant to Ron Atkinson at Aston Villa before focusing full-time on his television work.
+In 1997, Gray was offered the Everton manager's job, but rejected it in order to continue his TV career with Sky.